~Hi, JAX!

 - Prior experience programming in NumPy.

-- NumPy basics tutorial should be sufficient.
+- NumPy basics tutorial may be sufficient.

 - Prior experience with einops.

-- Einops basics tutorial more than sufficient.
+- Einops basics tutorial recommended (more than sufficient).

 Machine learning: